Melledy/LunarCore/README.md

 ### Recommended
 * [MongoDB 4.0+](https://www.mongodb.com/try/download/community)

-### Starting up the server
+### Compiling the server
+1. Download the files from [https://gitlab.com/Melledy/LunarCore-Protos](https://gitlab.com/Melledy/LunarCore-Protos) and place the proto folder into your server directory
-1. Open your system terminal, and compile the server with `./gradlew jar`
+2. Open your system terminal, and compile the server with `./gradlew jar`
-2. Create a folder named `resources` in your server directory
+3. Create a folder named `resources` in your server directory
-3. Download the `Config`, `TextMap`, and `ExcelBin` folders from [https://github.com/Dimbreath/StarRailData](https://github.com/Dimbreath/StarRailData) and place them into your resources folder.
+4. Download the `Config`, `TextMap`, and `ExcelBin` folders from [https://github.com/Dimbreath/StarRailData](https://github.com/Dimbreath/StarRailData) and place them into your resources folder.
-4. Download the `Config` folder from [https://gitlab.com/Melledy/LunarCore-Configs](https://gitlab.com/Melledy/LunarCore-Configs) and place them into your resouces folder.
+5. Download the `Config` folder from [https://gitlab.com/Melledy/LunarCore-Configs](https://gitlab.com/Melledy/LunarCore-Configs) and place them into your resouces folder.
 REPLACE any files that your system asks about.
 These are for world spawns and are quite important for the server.
-5. Run the server with `java -jar LunarCore.jar` from your system terminal.
+6. Run the server with `java -jar LunarCore.jar` from your system terminal.
 Lunar Core comes with a built in internal mongo server for its database, so no Mongodb installation is required.
 However, it is highly recomended to install Mongodb anyways.
-6. If you have `autoCreateAccount` set to true in the config, then you can skip creating an account.
+7. If you have `autoCreateAccount` set to true in the config, then you can skip creating an account.
 Otherwise, use the `/account` command in the server console to create one.

 ### Connecting with the client (Fiddler)
-1. Login with the client to an official server and hoyo account **at least once** to download game data.
+1. **Login with the client to an official server and hoyo account at least once to download game data.**
 2. Install and have [Fiddler Classic](https://www.telerik.com/fiddler) running.
 3. Set fiddler to decrypt https traffic.
 (Tools -> Options -> HTTPS -> Decrypt HTTPS traffic) Make sure `ignore server certificate errors` is checked as well.
 4. Copy and paste the following code into the fiddlerscript tab of fiddler classic: